Australian Cultural Policy Unravelled

 • Product Form: Hardback

-This book explores the impacts of digitisation and sector internationalisation on national drama production, and their consequences for industry, audiences, and domestic storytelling.
-Using Australia as a case study, it provides a systematic evaluation of the efficacy of cultural policy intended to support the production and circulation of national drama from 2001-23.
+This book explores the impacts of digitization and sector internationalization on national drama production and their consequences for industry, audiences, and domestic storytelling.
+Using Australia as a case study, it provides a systematic evaluation of the efficacy of cultural policy intended to support the production and circulation of national drama from 2001–2024.

-This account will be of interest to screen industry practitioners, policy makers and scholars, and, more generally, to anyone wondering whatever happened to Australian drama.
+This account will be of interest to screen industry practitioners, policymakers, scholars, and, more generally, to anyone wondering whatever happened to Australian television drama.

-Anna Potter PhD is Professor in Digital Media and Cultural Studies in Queensland University of Technology’s School of Communication where she is Academic Lead, Research and a Chief Investigator in the Digital Media Research Centre.
-A leading authority on children’s television, national drama and media policy, she is the author of Creativity, Culture, and Commerce: Producing Australian Children’s Television with Public Value (Intellect, 2015), Producing Children’s Television in the On-Demand Age (Intellect, 2020) and multiple journal article and book chapters.
+Anna Potter, PhD, is a Professor in Digital Media and Cultural Studies in Queensland University of Technology’s School of Communication, where she is Academic Lead, Research and a Chief Investigator in the Digital Media Research Centre.
+A leading authority on children’s television, national drama and media policy, she is the author of Creativity, Culture, and Commerce: Producing Australian Children’s Television with Public Value (Intellect, 2015), Producing Children’s Television in the On-Demand Age (Intellect, 2020), and multiple journal article and book chapters.

-Marion McCutcheon PhD is a communications economist and holds the position of Senior Research Fellow at the University of Canberra’s News and Media Research Centre.
-She has extensive experience in providing policy-focussed research and advice within the Australian Government, and as an academic researcher focussing on the media industries and creative industries.
-Her interests include the role of the creative industries in economic systems, and how society benefits from investing in culture.
-Recent work includes the book Transnational TV Crime: From Scandinavia to the Outback with the University of Wollongong’s Sue Turnbull.
+Marion McCutcheon, PhD, is a communications economist and holds the position of Senior Research Fellow at the University of Canberra’s News and Media Research Centre.
+She has extensive experience in providing policy-focused research and advice within the Australian Government, and as an academic researcher focusing on the media industries and creative industries.
+Her interests include the role of the creative industries in economic systems and how society benefits from investing in culture.
+Recent work includes the book Transnational TV Crime: From Scandinavia to the Outback (Edinburgh University Press 2024) with the University of Wollongong’s Sue Turnbull.